Lysiosquilla maculata

-Lysiosquillina maculata, the zebra mantis shrimp, striped mantis shrimp or razor mantis, is a species of mantis shrimp found across the Indo-Pacific region from East Africa to the Galápagos and Hawaiian Islands.
+Lysiosquilla maculata, the zebra mantis shrimp, striped mantis shrimp or razor mantis, is a species of mantis shrimp found across the Indo-Pacific region from East Africa to the Galápagos and Hawaiian Islands.
 At a length up to 40 cm, L. maculata is the largest mantis shrimp in the world.
 L. maculata may be distinguished from its congener L. sulcata by the greater number of teeth on the last segment of its raptorial claw, and by the colouration of the uropodal endopod, the distal half of which is dark in L. maculata but not in L. sulcata.
 A small artisanal fishery exists for this species.

 Hunting strategies

 Stomatopods are distinguished by their unique hunting adaptations, the most obvious being their second maxilliped modified into a powerful raptorial claw.
 Whether a mantis shrimp is classified as a smasher or a spearer is distinguished based on the form of the raptorial claw and the way in which the mantis shrimp uses it.
 Spearers have unfolded dactyls that are lined with sharp spines and are especially elongated to reach prey.
 Smashers on the other hand have folded dactyls that are modified for smashing through their heavily calcified shell.
 The zebra mantis shrimp is an example of a "spearing" mantis shrimp.